How to Celebrate International Bacon Day

 The easiest thing you can do to celebrate this auspicious event would be to incorporate a little bacon into everything on the menu.
 But, you don’t want to just add bacon to food.
 Instead, you could take the time and care to make your own bacon for a wonderful treat that would be the highlight of any meal and not just added to enhance the menu.

 The number one way to celebrate International Bacon Day would be to host a bacon-tastic event.
 A bacon fueled potluck party, at the office, at home, or in the neighborhood can consist of not only bacon in all of its glorious forms, but fake-n, tofu-bacon, and even turkey bacon too.
 However, it is best to use that homemade bacon you made and add it to the mix.
+You can try these recipes for maximum bacon saturation.

 How will you celebrate International Bacon Day?
 By lovingly making your own or hosting a bacon fueled bonanza?
 Tell us how you plan to enjoy more bacon by leaving your stories, recipes, and even photos on our social pages like Facebook and Instagram using the hashtags #internationalbaconday and #NapoleonGrills.